i-mate’s product line for 2007

 The X Series have two Windows Mobile Standard smartphones (no touch-screen) with the same specifications (tri or quad-band GSM, dual-band HSDPA, 400Mhz Samsung processor, Bluetooth and WiFi).

-Navajo is a rounded clamshell with integrated antenna, external display and camera.
+phone with codename Navajo is a rounded clamshell with integrated antenna, external display and camera.

 The Informer has numeric keyboard on the front but also features side-sliding full QWERTY keyboard.
 This design reminds us of a HTC devices, like the S710 Vox for example.
 The Informer has 2.2” QVGA display and 2-Megapixel camera.